 The fast-paced progress in medicine pushes the medical engineering sector to search for innovative developments and improved processes.
-This concerns the imaging techniques applied in the process of diagnosing and treating patients, e.g., computed tomography (CT) or magnetic resonance imaging (MRI) as well as the constant improvements of highly complex technical equipment, such as x-ray systems, radiation therapy units and surgical robots.
-OtherA-third trendsetting areas areis the research of new materials (e.g., artificial bone) used for implants (e.g., hip implants) and prosthetics as well as the development of robots for rehabilitation and medical care.-
+This concerns the imaging techniques applied in the process of diagnosing and treating patients, e.g., computed tomography (CT) or magnetic resonance imaging (MRI) as well as the constant improvements of highly complex technical equipment, such as x-ray systems, radiation therapy units and operation systems.
+Other trendsetting areas are the research of new materials (e.g., artificial bone) used for implants (e.g., hip implants) and prosthetics as well as the development of robots for surgery, rehabilitation and patient care.
 This broad spectrum of requirements demands great efforts from researchers.
-Research teams increasingly consistmore and more of experts of various fields and require a vast cooperation of medicine, computer sciences, electrical engineering, mechanical engineering and material sciences to meet the manifold demands.
+Research teams increasingly consist of experts of various fields and require a vast cooperation of medicine, computer sciences, electrical engineering, mechanical engineering and material sciences to meet the manifold demands.
 Medical engineering companies and research centers therefore seek engineering specialists who have an interdisciplinary background, a request answered by the Medical Engineering study program.

-1.2 Medical Engineering Career Prospects

-Which jobs are suitable for Medical Engineering graduates?
+1.2 Medical Engineering Career Prospects Which jobs are suitable for Medical Engineering graduates?
 Medical Engineering graduates work in research and development, sales or service and maintenance of complex medical equipment and units, as well as in training and counseling on medical engineering issues.
 Prospective employers can be found in academic research, private businesses, healthcare institutions, consulting companies and public health agencies.
-The specific job opportunities can be divided into four work environments:

-In hospitals and laboratories, medical engineers are responsible for the entire equipment and ensure that devices and units are fit to operate.
-The area of work might include fields like intensive care, nuclear medicine and the central data acquisition and processing including its extensive monitoring system and storage procedures.
-Being experts for the technical devices, medical engineers work mostly independently from the hospital staff, but must remain in close communication with doctors and (sometimes) patients.
+The specific job opportunities can be divided into four work environments: In hospitals and laboratories, medical engineers are responsible for the entire equipment and ensure that devices and units are fit to operate.
+Potential areas of work might include fields like intensive care, nuclear medicine and the central data acquisition and processing with its extensive monitoring system and storage procedures.
+Being experts for the technical devices, medical engineers work mostly independently from the hospital staff, but must remain in communication with doctors and (sometimes) patients.

-Formatiert: Nicht unterstrichen